sundowndev/phoneinfoga/docs/usage.md

 ### Run the REST API only

-You can choose to only run the REST API without the graphical interface :
+You can choose to only run the REST API without the web client :

 ```
 phoneinfoga serve --no-client